ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 <!-- https://aclanthology.org/2025.emnlp-main.426/ -->

+If Persistent Homology gives us a set of interpretable features, the Mapper Algorithm on the other hand gives us a projection based on a graph-based summary of high-dimensional data.
+The loose analogue for this in geometry is dimensionality reduction algorithms like PCA.
+The Mapper algorithm

 #### Typical TDA Pipeline

 A typical TDA pipeline still involves converting text into vector embeddings, but instead of using t-SNE or UMAP, we obtain topological features using the tools mentioned above.